Get in touch at or call 01765 640 564

 Modern wooden house with slate roof and skylights, glass doors, and a gray cushioned outdoor dining set on a wooden deck with plants and blue sky.

-Depending on the size of your project and how quickly you want the look, there are three ways to achieve grey timber cladding: by choosing a professional factory finish, by simply letting the timber age naturally or by using an agent to speed up the greying process.
+Depending on the size of your project and how quickly you want the look, there are three ways to achieve grey timber cladding: by letting the wood age naturally, by choosing a professional factory finish, or by using an agent to speed up the natural greying process.

-In our opinion, this is the best way to achieve those gorgeous grey tones — particularly for larger projects that are in the planning phase.
-Although you may pay a little more, you’ll be guaranteed of a uniform, professionally-completed and beautifully-weathered look for your cladding.
+A great way to achieve those gorgeous grey tones, particularly for larger projects in the planning phase.
+It provides a uniform, beautifully-weathered look for your cladding.

-For customers wanting to go down this route to attain those silvery-grey patinas, we can’t recommend SiOO:X enough.
-This is a state-of-the-art patented woodcare protection system, available in a light grey and mid grey depending on your vision.
+For customers wanting to go down this route to attain those silvery-grey patinas, look at SiOO:X. It is a state-of-the-art woodcare protection system, available in a light grey and mid grey depending on your vision.

 Two-story house with a stone base and gray wooden upper level, a sloped roof, dark-framed windows, and a gravel yard with shrubs and a small tree.